anilerc/experimental-analysis-sorting-algorithms/README.md

 # experimental-evaluation-sort-algos
 This project aims to conduct an experiment and evaluate the time complexity metrics of the following sorting algorithms for each different input characteristic.

-There are five different input characterisitic:
+There are five different input characterisitics:

 Sorted,
 Reverse sorted,